 The presentation currency of these financial statements is sterling (£).
-All amounts in the financial statements have been rounded to the nearest £1,000.

-The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements except for the adoption of:
+All amounts in the financial statements have been rounded to the nearest £1,000.he accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements except for the adoption of:

-New standards applied
+New Standards applied

-In the current financial year, the Group has adopted all the new and revised standards (FRS 102, SORP 2018 and Accounting Direction for Private Registered Providers of Social Housing 2019) which are effective for annual financial periods beginning on or after 1 January 2019.
+In yearend March 2019 the Group has adopted all the new and revised standards (FRS 102, SORP 2018 and Accounting Direction for Private Registered Providers of Social Housing 2019) which are effective for annual financial periods beginning on or after 1 January 2019.
 The adoption of these standards did not have any effect on the financial performance or position of the Group.
+Note 8 for further detail on the effect of the change in line with FRS102 10.13 (a) to (d).